 Have you ever experienced being stuck in the WordPress login redirect loop?
 Even when you enter your right credential you still can’t get into your dashboard and you are redirected to the login page.
 This error can be frustrating.

-As always, we recommend you getting a backup of your entire website before following the steps below.
+As always, we recommend you get a backup of your entire website before following the steps below.

 1. Delete Browser’s Cache and Cookies